wpswings/event-tickets-manager-for-woocommerce/README.txt

 **4) Hide/Remove Expired Event**: Event Tickets Plugin removes the expired event from the account to keep your customers updated.
 Removed events can be recovered from the Trash section.
 Expired Event is permanently deleted when you clear your trash section.

-**5) Dynamic CSS on Ticket**: The event calendar plugin allows merchants to give a Dynamic CSS on Ticket.
-The merchant can alter the background color of the ticket to give it a more interesting appearance.
-The merchant can alter the text color on the ticket to give it a more vibrant and better appearance.

-**6) Multisite Compatibility**: Users of the Multisite Compatibility feature of the events calendar plugin can control numerous websites with similar functions from a single dashboard.
+**5) Multisite Compatibility**: Users of the Multisite Compatibility feature of the events calendar plugin can control numerous websites with similar functions from a single dashboard.
 You may set up the WordPress calendar plugin on websites in your multisite network with this compatibility feature.

-**7) Ticket Stock Management**: The WordPress events plugin i.e. Event Tickets Manager For WooCommerce uses the default stock management system to show customers the number of available event tickets.
+**6) Ticket Stock Management**: The WordPress events plugin i.e. Event Tickets Manager For WooCommerce uses the default stock management system to show customers the number of available event tickets.
 The merchant can manage the stock of the tickets from the admin panel.
 You can also see how many event tickets are sold and track if you are running out of stock with the help of a WordPress event calendar.

-**8) Set Location For Events With Google Maps**: The Event Manager Plugin provides a high-level view of your offline events with Event Manager WordPress by showing the exact location of events to the user in the front end.
+**7) Set Location For Events With Google Maps**: The Event Manager Plugin provides a high-level view of your offline events with Event Manager WordPress by showing the exact location of events to the user in the front end.
 The plugin is integrated with Google Maps and lets WooCommerce store owners show the live location of the events on their store.

-**9) Download Tickets As PDF**: The WooCommerce Event Tickets Manager allows the customer to download the tickets as PDFs for offline use.
+**8) Download Tickets As PDF**: The WooCommerce Event Tickets Manager allows the customer to download the tickets as PDFs for offline use.
 When customers buy event tickets for an event from your WooCommerce store they send an email with a PDF attachment of the ticket.
 The customers can also download the ticket from the **My Account tab.**

-**10) WordPress Events Calendar**: The Events Ticket Manager comes with an interactive calendar widget.
+**9) WordPress Events Calendar**: The Events Ticket Manager comes with an interactive calendar widget.
 The widget shows your customers the names of upcoming, past, and present ongoing events in a list or grid.

-**11) Edit Your Ticket Content With A Breeze**: The WordPress Calendar Plugin gives merchants an easy-to-use editor to update the content of the tickets mailed to customers.
+**10) Edit Your Ticket Content With A Breeze**: The WordPress Calendar Plugin gives merchants an easy-to-use editor to update the content of the tickets mailed to customers.
 You can very easily edit the subject and the main body of your WooCommerce event tickets.
 The editor also lets you use the shortcode to insert the name of your site in emails.

-**12) Validate Event Check-in Using Emails**: The users must use the email address on which they received the event ticket.
+**11) Validate Event Check-in Using Emails**: The users must use the email address on which they received the event ticket.
 By entering their email addresses users can validate their check-in for the events they are planning to participate in by enabling the WordPress Events Plugin.

-**13) WPML Multilingual Support**: The WordPress Events Plugin comes with [**WPML**](https://wpml.org/purchase/) multilingual support, To say, the WooCommerce extension will work in your local language.
+**12) WPML Multilingual Support**: The WordPress Events Plugin comes with [**WPML**](https://wpml.org/purchase/) multilingual support, To say, the WooCommerce extension will work in your local language.
 You can also use the Loco Translate Plugin to translate the string into your local language.
 Thus, making the Events plugin WordPress one of the best online ticketing solutions and event management plugins in WordPress for eCommerce websites.

-**14) Compatibility with Mautic Integration for WooCommerce**: WordPress events plugin presents the compatibility of Mautic Integration that offers a complete management solution for your WooCommerce events data.
+**13) Compatibility with Mautic Integration for WooCommerce**: WordPress events plugin presents the compatibility of Mautic Integration that offers a complete management solution for your WooCommerce events data.
 The following data points can be captured after the placement of an event order, Last Event Price, Last Event Venue, Last Event Start Date And Time, Last Event End Date And Time, and Last Event Form Information.

-**15) Compatibility with Direct Checkout for WooCommerce**: WordPress Calendar Plugin is now Compatible with [**Direct Checkout for WooCommerce**](https://wordpress.org/plugins/woocommerce-direct-checkout/), which simplifies the checkout process.
+**14) Compatibility with Direct Checkout for WooCommerce**: WordPress Calendar Plugin is now Compatible with [**Direct Checkout for WooCommerce**](https://wordpress.org/plugins/woocommerce-direct-checkout/), which simplifies the checkout process.
 With Direct Checkout, the admins can easily convert into a one-click process & customer decision to direct sale.

 == EVENTS MANAGER PLUGIN MEETS YOUR REQUIREMENT, SO == [**Download Now**](https://downloads.wordpress.org/plugins/event-tickets-manager-for-woocommerce.zip)